-You can reach Paris' most famous landmark from the Bir-Hakeim, Trocadéro, or Ecole Militaire métro stops, serviced by lines 6, 8 and 9.
-The Eiffel Tower, located on the western side of the city, is open every day of the year, from 9 a.m. to midnight from June 15 to September 1, and from 9:30 a.m. to 11 p.m. the rest of the year.
+You can reach Paris' most famous landmark from the Bir-Hakeim, Trocadéro or Ecole Militaire métro stops, serviced by lines 6, 8 and 9.
+The Eiffel Tower, located on the western side of the city, is open every day of the year, from 9 a.m. to 12:30 p.m. from mid-June to early September, and from 9:30 a.m. to 11: 45 p.m. the rest of the year.
 Admission prices vary depending on how high you wish to go and how you choose to get there (elevator or stairs).
-Most visitors choose to ride the elevator to the top, wich costs €14 EUR (about $18 USD) for adults, €12.50 EUR (roughly $16 USD) for visitors between the ages of 12 and 24, and 8 euros (about $9) for children ages 4 to 11.
+Most visitors choose to ride the elevator to the top, which costs 17 euros (about $19) for adults, 14.50 euros (roughly $16.27) for visitors between the ages of 12 and 24, and 8 euros (about $9) for children ages 4 to 11.
 Access to the stairs and the elevator to the second floor is cheaper.
 For more information, visit the landmark's website.